-It’s currently my thirty-sixth year of installing above ground swimming pools.
-In all that time, it has always been hard for people to any pool installer, let alone a good one.
+It’s currently my thirty-seventh year of installing above ground swimming pools.
+In all that time, it has always been hard for people to find any pool installer, let alone a good one.

 THE HISTORY OF THE POOL INSTALLER